puutaro/CommandClick/md/developer/set_variable_types.md

 ## Overview

 This setting variable exist in order to transform command variable into specified edit component.
+Also, give special mean to each variable: select box, grid box, button, etc.
+Especialy, in button case, work as controller in `MVC` or view model in `MVVM`.
+In any way, this setting is one of the most used setting and importance in `CommandClick` [fannel](https://github.com/puutaro/CommandClick/blob/master/md/developer/glossary.md#fannel) development.

 ex) Transform `editText` command variable into select box